denyssheremet/Meta-Model-Training/features.md

 Meta Model Trainer 3 (Expert):
 The user sees a statement containing a Distortion, Deletion, or Generalization and a softener, and needs to formulate a Meta Model Question that includes the given softener.

+Enriched Language Training 1 (Beginner):
+The user sees a sentence or paragraph, and needs to determine the main used modalities.

+Enriched Language Training 2 (Intermediate):
+The user sees a statement and a modality, and needs to reformulate the statement to include the modality.

+Enriched Language Training 3 (Expert):
+The user sees a statement and 1, 2, or 3 submodalities, and needs to reformulate the statement to include all of the submodalities.

+Milton Model Training 1 (Beginner):
+The user sees a statement that includes a Milton pattern, and he can choose which one it is.

+Milton Model Training 2 (Intermediate):
+The user sees a statement and a Milton Pattern, and needs to apply the pattern to the statement.

+Milton Model Training 3 (Advanced):
+The user sees a statement, and multiple Milton patterns.
+He needs to apply all patterns to the statement.

+Assumption Mastery Training:
+The user sees a statement, and needs to reformulate it as an assumption.

 TOTE Model Trainer:
 The user sees a statement, and needs to type questions to uncover the TOTE model.